-I love making Citrus Vinaigrette; it adds such a bright and refreshing flavor to my salads.
-The combination of zesty lemon and tangy orange juice creates a perfect balance that dances on the palate.
+I love making Citrus Vinaigrette.
+This condiment adds a bright and refreshing flavor to my salads.
+The combination of zesty lemon and tangy orange juice creates a perfect salad dressing.

 Contents